Venetian glass: Tools

 The Venetian glassmakers had a set of tools that changed little for hundreds of years.
 A ferro sbuso, also called a canna da soffio, is the blowpipe essential for extracting molten glass and beginning the shaping process.
 A borselle is a tong-like tool of various sizes used to shape glass that has not hardened.
 A borselle puntata is a similar tool, only it has a pattern that can be imprinted on the glass.
-A pontello is an iron rod that holds the glass while work is done on the edge of the glass.
+A pontello is the pontil, an iron rod that holds the glass while work is done on the edge of the glass.
 A tagianti is a large scissors used to cut glass before it has hardened.
 A scagno is the workbench used by the glassmaker.
 "Good tools are nice, but good hands are better", is an old Murano saying that reinforces the idea that the glassmakers of Murano rely on their skills instead of any advantage caused by special tools.